 How do I know if my dental insurance is accepted at Smile Point Dental?

-Simply share your insurance details with us before your visit, and our team will confirm your coverage and help you understand exactly what’s included, so there are no surprises at checkout.
+Simply share your insurance details with us before your visit, and our team will confirm your coverage and help you understand exactly what’s included, so you know exactly what to expect at checkout.

 -